 Juliet Eldred is a 23-year-old artist and recent graduate of the University of Chicago, where she majored in Geography and Visual Arts.
+She currently works at a Transportation consulting firm in the Boston area.

 Broadly, she is interested in topics including: visual representations of space, security and surveillance, the gaps between lived experiences and institutional or technological records, and the politics of mapping.